 Rubina Madan Fillion

-Director of Strategy, Opinion • The New York Times • New York, NY
+Associate Editorial Director, A.I.
+Initiatives • The New York Times • New York, NY

-This is a candidate for the 2023-24 ONA Board of Directors election
+This is a candidate for the 2023-24 ONA Board of Directors election.

 Rubina’s vision for the future of digital journalism